withastro/astro/.changeset/great-turtles-greet.md

 "astro": minor
 ---

-Multiples pages can now have the same component as entrypoint.
-This is purely internal, this aligns the build process with the behaviour in development server, no public API changes.
+Multiple pages can now use the same component as an `entrypoint`.
+This change is purely internal, and aligns the build process with the behaviour in the development server.